No easy 'plan B' for Iran if nuclear talks with major powers collapse

 "The pressure (on Iran) to go for a deal at all costs is less than it was 12 months ago," the diplomat said.
 "If there's no deal, Iran will turn to China and Russia, as well as some European countries that are prepared to do bilateral business with Iran."

-"The president (Hassan Rouhani) is in favour of this deal because he can fulfil his promises to improve the economy but the Supreme Leader (Ayatollah Ali Khamenei) and also the Revolutionary Guards prefer moving towards the East and working with China and Russia instead of the West," he said.
+"The president (Hassan Rouhani) is in favor of this deal because he can fulfill his promises to improve the economy but the Supreme Leader (Ayatollah Ali Khamenei) and also the Revolutionary Guards prefer moving towards the East and working with China and Russia instead of the West," he said.

 (Editing by Peter Graff)